atangent/chad-CI-python/tasks.md

 # Your understanding of how the chosen testing framework works to test the frontend, including your understandings of when and how the test cases will be running directly on GitHub.

+Whenever a pull request is made to master, a github workflow is dispatched where it specifies how to run the internal automated testing.
+It only allows the merge to be completed if all tests are passed, and no regression is created.

+The test framework Selenium is a headless browser that executes Javascript actions into the browser and asserts expected elements.

+The test framework pytest will execute tests on backend functions, and perform tests on the endpoints, giving values and asserting outcomes.